JamIsKrZy/C-Playground/README.md

 **Executables stored**
 - TestRunner - Runs the test binaries

-### 📂 build
-Objects are stored in the

 ### 📂 Collections
 Data Structures are stored in the directory.
 Could be either a Data Structure or Algorthm.

 Create a folder to create a respective module purpose

-### 📂 test_bin
-Executables ready to be run by the TestRunner executable from bin

 ### 📂 tests